hipe/tmx/plugin/doc/issues/011-model-centric-feature-branch.md

 ## synopsis

-perhaps the most ambitious-yet implementation of a [#ze-051] "operator branch", one that attempts to shoehorn the massive collection of architectural conventions of [br] "reactive trees" into the minimal interface of an operator branch..
+perhaps the most ambitious-yet implementation of a [#ze-051] "feature branch", one that attempts to shoehorn the massive collection of architectural conventions of [br] "reactive trees" into the minimal interface of an feature branch..

 the subject (in its current incarnation) was born to assuage the PLETHORA (14?) of sidesystems that use the old [br] architecture, into the modern